 Lama Tilmann Lhundrup

 I first met Lama Tilmann in 2007 at Madhyamaloka, which at that time was Triratna’s headquarters in Birmingham, where he had been invited to give a seminar on Gampopa’s Jewel Ornament of Liberation.
 I was asked to attend, and had a lot of dialogue with him, particularly about the value of long retreats.
-Talking to him inspired me to ask if he would guide me in a long retreat.
+Talking to him inspired me (after knowing him for about 5 days) to ask if he would guide me in a long retreat.
 I spent over 3 years in retreat in France from 2008-11, practising under his guidance.
 It was an exceptionally valuable time, and I’m very grateful to him.
 Over those years we also became good friends.